 Some Indigenous groups in the Philippines are given the exonym "Remontado."
 Remontados were those who did remontar, who "fled from the bells" (of the town church) to live a life outside Spanish rule in the mountains, rejecting the colonial State and Christianization.3 An American-era anthropologist noted that some "civilized" Filipinos like the Pangasinense had a tendency to flee to the mountains, to remontar, to escape the colony, given the proximity of Pangasinan to the mountains of Benguet.
-He also noted that the Guardia Civil periodically launched expeditions against the Remontados.4 In the Commonwealth era of the American colonial period, Remontados in Rizal province were noted have been inclined to semi-nomadic life, but was forced to create permanent settlements to avoid their land from being grabbed by lowlander creoles.5 One Remontado group, the Dumagat-Remontados, are found inland, despite their name implying some connection to the sea (root word "dagat"), suggesting a past of remontar where they left lowlands near the sea to go up to the mountains.
+He also noted that the Guardia Civil periodically launched expeditions against the Remontados.4 In the Commonwealth era of the American colonial period, Remontados in Rizal province were noted have been inclined to semi-nomadic life, but was forced to create permanent settlements to avoid their land from being grabbed by lowlander creoles.
+One Remontado group, the Dumagat-Remontados, are found inland, despite their name implying some connection to the sea (root word "dagat"), suggesting a past of remontar where they left lowlands near the sea to go up to the mountains.
 (The Dumagat-Remontados are still threatened by the State today through the disastrous Kaliwa Dam plan.
 No to Kaliwa Dam!)

 I suspect the vast majority of remontar in the Philippines will not have an explicit historical record as remontar in these cases are inherently infrapolitical and self-directed.
 Instead of small rebellions that leave their mark as footnote to history, why not simply just go up the mountain as the Remontados do to avoid those nasty Kastila colonizers?
 In this sense, remontar is infrapolitics and the politics of escape in the silent way people desert the lowland colonial zone for the freedom of the mountains.
-Contrary to Murray Bookchin who ruminated on the phrase "the city air makes one free,"6 it seems to be more the case in the Philippines that the mountain air makes one free.
-This irony is made stronger working with communities and populations abandoned by the State, they also operate in conditions similar to desertion and living in peripheries, albeit with all the amplitude the urban provides.
+Contrary to Murray Bookchin who ruminated on the phrase "the city air makes one free," it seems to be project for Black autonomy today: Cooperation Jackson.
+Cooperation Jackson is a network of worker cooperatives and community institutions in Jackson, Mississippi that aims to build economic democracy and community power in communities that have historically been abandoned by the State.

+In building community autonomy in the urban, Cooperation Jackson essentially satisfies Kropotkin's concern against militancy drainage.
+In working with communities and populations abandoned by the State, they also operate in conditions similar to desertion and living in peripheries, albeit with all the amplitude the urban provides.
 That armed struggle is not central to their project, they are not a priority target for repression.
 And with committing to economic democracy, they commit to a hydra-type organization over a dragon-type (as they are a network of cooperatives and institutions), thereby avoiding the problems and issues faced with heads of the dragon, whether that be betrayal or incompetence.